 I hold a degree in Political Science and History from the University of Greifswald.
 My research interests focus on the formation of political attitudes and identities, with a particular emphasis on how these attitudes are influenced by socioeconomic factors and socialization.
 Since April 2024, I have been part of the International Research Training Group “Baltic Peripeties.”
-In my PhD project, I explore political identity narratives of the Russian minority in Estonia, employing an empirical mixed-method approach.
+In my PhD project I analyze how Russian-speakers in Estonia perceive and navigate political narratives from both Estonia and Russia, with a focus on generational differences, socio-economic status, and differing socialization experiences shaped by historical turning points.

 Oksana Alekseev